 Don’t just think single coffee table, though.
 A series of side tables is an on-trend alternative and can be more flexible, allowing you to move them alongside seating to put a cuppa or glass within easy reach.

-An alternative if you’d like some softer contours and colour or pattern is a footstool placed in front of seating.
+An alternative if you’d like some softer contours and color or pattern is a footstool placed in front of seating.
 A tray ensures it doubles as coffee table without liquids threatening the fabric.
 Clutter to conceal?
 Invest in a storage version with space below the lift-up lid to clear magazines, remotes, DVDs, kids’ toys etc into.

 If living room seating is focused on a stove or fireplace, a coffee table or footstool in front might get in the way.
 In this case go for side tables sited alongside furniture all the time, or tuck them against the wall until required.

-The best living room storage makes space for all you need to keep in the room, has room for the display of decorative accessories, and combines open and closed options so you can show off books, vinyl records or even paperwork cunningly concealed in coloured or patterned box files while hiding all the things you don’t want to show off.
+The best living room storage makes space for all you need to keep in the room, has room for the display of decorative accessories, and combines open and closed options so you can show off books, vinyl records or even paperwork cunningly concealed in colored or patterned box files while hiding all the things you don’t want to show off.

 Work with the room’s architectural features by making use of alcoves either side of a chimney breast for off-the-shelf or made-to-measure storage.
 A floor-to-ceiling storage wall is also a space-efficient way to stow.